 Absolutely!
 Pisco sour has many different versions.
 There is also a Chilean version which is similar but using Chilean pisco with no bitters or egg whites.

-You can make a Pisco sour of different flavors, so far apart do this lovely Strawberry Pisco I have seen rhubarb pisco, honey pisco sour, and pineapple coconut pisco sour which I will probably make soon because it sounds too fantastic.
+You can make a Pisco sour of different flavors, so far apart from this lovely Strawberry Pisco.
+I have seen rhubarb pisco, honey pisco sour, and pineapple coconut pisco sour which I will probably make soon because it sounds too fantastic.

 You do not have to use egg whites, though it is the classic Peruvian way and it makes the drink 10 times better with the creamy and foaminess.
 But don’t be discouraged, it still is delicious without.
-Remember the Pisco, a sweet and sour is what actually makes this drink come together perfectly.
-The strawberry is enough to flavor on its own just imagine when it comes together with the rest of the ingredients.
+Remember the Pisco, is what actually makes this drink come together perfectly.
+The strawberry is enough flavor on its own, just imagine when it comes together with the rest of the ingredients.

 WARNING: Please use real and fresh egg whites.
 Consuming raw food may cause foodborne illness.

 I muddled 10 large strawberries in order to make at least 2 oz of strawberry juice then strain it.
 If you prefer using a blender that’s fine as well.